AbdulRehman028/100-days-of-ai/Day-16-Feature-Selection-Tool/README.md

 ## 📌 Overview
 This project delivers a command-line helper that trims your dataset down to the most informative features using **Recursive Feature Elimination (RFE)** or **Mutual Information**.
 Supply a CSV file, point to the target column, choose a method, and receive a reduced dataset ready for modelling.

-## 🧪 Sample Dataset
+## 🧪 Sample Datasets
-A small example dataset is included as `sample_data.csv` so you can experiment immediately.
+- `sample_data.csv` — bite-sized demo for quick smoke tests.
+- `sample_data_large.csv` — 200 synthetic customer records with extra behavioural features for more realistic experiments.

 ## ⚙️ Setup